manisha-sapre/palindrome/README.md

 palindrome
 ==========

-sequence that reads same both backward as forward e.g:- do geese see god ?
+sequence that reads same both backward as forward e.g:- do Geese see God ?

 DNA palindrome formation is initiated by chromosome breaks,in human cancer